StealthHydra179/mmyc-website/README.md

 ## Things to change
-- Update packages
+- ~~DONE Update packages~~
-- Update headshots.json (required: names, descriptions, headshot)
+- Update headshots.json (required: names, descriptions, headshot) https://docs.google.com/spreadsheets/d/1mfZpdVwrwfBDhVwkWo2rdhDh8Ru42HhMU_BFlaM2m0U/edit#gid=0
-- currently clicking on events doesnt work, the events page can only be navigated to by typing /events after the URL
+- ~~DONE currently clicking on events doesnt work, the events page can only be navigated to by typing /events after the URL~~
 - update events pages and the respective event pages
+  - things that are needed for the event pages:
+    - event name
+    - event date
+    - event banner
+    - location
+    - images
+    - event description
-- DONE refactor events into their own folder
+- ~~DONE refactor events into their own folder~~

-## Furthernotes
+## Further Notes
 in [headshots](headshots.json) the names are the names of the images in the [images](public/images) folder.
 The images should be in the format of `name.jpg` or `name.png` where name is the name of the person.
 The images should be square and